jrBordet/jrBordet.github.io/_posts/2020-10-21-so-whats_a_monad?.markdown

 }
 {% endhighlight %}

-Here’s something you can do with `applicatives` that you cannt do with `functors`.
+Here’s something you can do with `applicatives` that you cannot do with `functors`.

 How do you apply a `function` that takes two arguments to two wrapped `values`?